 We believe in the resurrection of both the saved and the lost.
 Those that are saved will be raised to the resurrection of life, and those that are lost are raised to the resurrection of condemnation (John 5:28–29).
 We believe that Jesus Christ will return one day to establish His kingdom (Revelation 11:15-19).

 Robyn Legge (Key) has been working in the Early childhood field since 1989.
 Robyn grew up with a love of children, and even as a toddler would line up dolls and “play school.”
 She spent her primary and high school years babysitting, nannying, and teaching Sunday School.
 Robyn went to Charles Sturt University (Then called Mitchell College of Advanced Education) full-time from 1986 to 1988 inclusive and completed a Diploma of Teaching (Early Childhood).
 During these years in Bathurst, Robyn was a nanny to two University lecturers’ children Read More.

-Sustainability is an important part of Exploring Tree Macarthur, from our building and playground, curriculum and resources, right through to our locally based community partnerships.
+Sustainability is integral to our core values at Exploring Tree, from our buildings and playgrounds, curriculum and resources, right through to our locally based community partnerships.

-Sustainability can be seen in our natural ventilation and light across all our learning rooms, renewable technologies including solar panels, the use of rain water for our gardens, our chickens producing eggs, the use of reclaimed timber, the reduction of chemicals used in the building, fit out, maintenance and on-going cleaning, as well as organic gardens and fruit trees grown at the centre and used by the centre chef.
+Sustainability can be seen in our natural ventilation and light across all our learning rooms, renewable technologies including solar panels, the use of rainwater for our gardens, our chickens producing eggs, the use of reclaimed timber, the reduction of chemicals used in the building, fit out, maintenance and on-going cleaning, as well as organic gardens and fruit trees grown at the centres and used by the centres' chef.